 CSA is regularly updating this list, so if your required cybersecurity framework mapping is not included in this list, contact CSA to confirm whether it will be in the future.

-How to Be Compliant With the Cloud Controls Matrix (CCM)
+How UpGuard Can Help You Comply with the Cloud Controls Matrix (CCM)

 UpGuard supports compliance with each of the CCM control objectives by offering security questionnaires associated with the standards the CCM maps to.
 UpGuard offers a custom questionnaire builder to empower organizations to contextualize their CCM compliance.